-Depreciation is computed on the straight line method with useful lives of 10 to 40 years.
-Initial depreciation on assets is recorded in the month of purchase or completion.
-Depreciation is prorated from the month following the date of purchase or completion.
+Depreciation is computed on the straight-line method with useful lives of 5 to 40 years.
+Initial depreciation on assets is recorded in the month following purchase or completion.

-When capital assets are disposed of, the original cost is removed from the utility plant accounts, accumulated depreciation is reduced by the assets accumulated depreciation, and the net gain or loss is recorded to non-operating income.
+When capital assets are disposed of, the original cost is removed from the fixed asset accounts, accumulated depreciation is reduced by the assets accumulated depreciation, and the net gain or loss is recorded to non-operating income or loss.